exercism/go/exercises/linked-list/README.md

 we will follow Go's idiomatic style and implement the error checks as well.

 If you want to know more about linked lists, check [Wikipedia](https://en.wikipedia.org/wiki/Linked_list).

+## Running the tests
+To run the tests run the command `go test` from within the exercise directory.

+If the test suite contains benchmarks, you can run these with the `-bench`
+flag:

+    go test -bench .

+Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.

+## Further information
+If you are not familar with linked list, try [this tutorial];dhttps://visualgo.net/en/list).

+## Source
+Classic CS data structure.

+## Submitting Incomplete Solutions
+It's possible to submit an incomplete solution so you can see how others have completed the exercise.